Leiomy Maldonado

-Leiomy Maldonado (born April 28, 1987), known as the "Wonder Woman of Vogue", is a transgender Afro-Puerto Rican dancer, instructor, model, activist, and ballroom dancer.
+Leiomy Maldonado (born April 28, 1987), known as the "Wonder Woman of Vogue", is a transgender Puerto Rican dancer, instructor, model, activist, and ballroom dancer.
 She is the founder of the House of Amazon and best known for her voguing.
 Maldonado introduced a new style of voguing which is more athletic and dramatic when she entered into the scene in early 2000s New York.

 She was a member of the dance troupe "Vogue Evolution", which was featured on Season 4 of America's Best Dance Crew.
 She has worked with artists such as Willow Smith, Icona Pop, and CocoRosie.

 Career

 Leiomy Maldonado was born on April 28, 1987, in the Bronx.
 Maldonado was first introduced to voguing at the age of 15 at the Kips Bay Boys & Girls Club in the Bronx.
 She has said that a mentor there introduced her by giving her a VHS tape: I went home and I put that tape in and I was immediately intrigued by everything about voguing, everything I saw; the energy, the battling, and just the different personalities that you see through every girl that was on the VHS tape.A year later at 16, she was introduced to the ballroom scene and became an active member of the community in New York.
 Ballroom is an underground subculture created by mostly impoverished Black and Latino LGBT youth, where they could safely express themselves through dance battles and pageantry.
-Maldonado cites Ballroom icons Yolanda Jourdan & Alloura Jourdan Zion as her main influences behind her vogue.
+Maldonado cites Ballroom icons Yolanda Jourdan and Alloura Jourdan Zion as her main influences behind her vogue.

 She is the first-ever openly transgender woman to appear on MTV's America's Best Dance Crew Season 4 in 2009, where her crew made it to the top five.
 After appearing on TV, Maldonado's signature hair flip move, "The Leiomy Lolly", was adopted by musicians and celebrities, such as Janet Jackson, Beyoncé, Lady Gaga, and Britney Spears.
 Maldonado appeared in Willow Smith's "Whip My Hair" music video, doing her signature move.
 While the moves she has created have become known worldwide, credit has not always been given to her as the originator.

 She went on to appear in other music videos, such as Icona Pop's "All Night" music video, which paid tribute to the 1991 documentary Paris is Burning, and the video of Russian pop singer Philipp Kirkorov "Цвет настроения синий" (Mood colour is blue).